snowex-hackweek/coldfusion/README.md

 # coldfusion

-This is as an example on how teams can structure their project repositories.
-Thanks to Lindsey Heagey and Joachim Meyer for the template!
+Thanks to Lindsey Heagey and Joachim Meyer for the README template!

-## Files

-* `.gitignore`
-<br> Globally ignored files by `git` for the project.
-* `environment.yml`
-<br> `conda` environment description needed to run this project.
-* `README.md`
-<br> Description of the project (see suggested headings below)

-## Folders

-### `contributors`
-Each team member has their own folder under contributors, where they can work on their contribution to the project.
-Having a dedicated folder for each person prevents conflicts when merging with the main branch.
-- aliciapouw21
-- curtisbeutler
-- megan-verf
-- pmarshall24
-- samuelmarcus
-- sethv
-- tatemeehan
-- tvdw
-- zdebug-folder

-### `notebooks`
-Notebooks that are considered delivered results for the project should go in here.
-- project_results_1.ipynb

-### `scripts`
-Helper utilities that are shared with the team

 ## Project Summary

-### Coldfusion
+### `Coldfusion`

-Merging of GPR and LiDAR datasets.
+A team effort to merge of GPR and LiDAR datasets during SnowEx hackweek 2022.

-### Collaborators on this project
+### `Collaborators on this project`

 - Curtis Beutler [CBeutler](https://github.com/CBeutler)
 - Peter Marshall [pmarshall24](https://github.com/pmarshall24)